International Graduate Applicants

 International applicants are advised of the following requirements.

-Academic transcripts from institutions outside of the United States or Canada must undergo a course-by-course evaluation conducted by an independent credentials evaluation agency.
+- Academic transcripts from institutions outside of the United States or Canada must undergo a course-by-course evaluation conducted by an independent credentials evaluation agency.
 These agencies must be members of the National Association of Credential Evaluation Services (NACES).
+Failure to submit a required credential evaluation will result in your application for admission being incomplete and, thus, unable to be reviewed.

 The evaluation process can be lengthy.
 Therefore, we encourage all international applicants to begin this process well in advance of their application deadline to ensure timely receipt and review of all documents.

-All applicants whose first language is not English, including those currently enrolled in US institutions, must present evidence of their ability to successfully conduct and complete their studies in English.
+- All applicants whose first language is not English, including those currently enrolled in US institutions, must present evidence of their ability to successfully conduct and complete their studies in English.
 Qualifying applicants must take, and submit official scores attained on, either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Please arrange to have official TOEFL or IELTS scores sent directly to Seton Hall University using the following information.

-Students who have received instruction in English in their primary and secondary schools, and who have been in the United States for four years or longer and have received a degree from an American institution, may be eligible for a waiver of the English proficiency exam requirement.
-In such cases, prospective students are required to submit a written request to the department or program to which they are applying.
+- An applicant that has received instruction in English in her or his primary or secondary schools, or received a degree from an institution in the United States, may be eligible for a waiver of the English proficiency exam requirement.
+Requests for such waivers must be submitted in writing to the department or college to which the applicant has applied.

 International students requiring a student visa will also need to submit additional documents which are required by the United States Department of Homeland Security (DHS).
 The Office of International Programs (OIP) will review these documents and determine if they are sufficient to issue an I-20 form.
 An I-20 form is used to apply for an F-1 student visa.
 Prospective international students may anticipate receiving communication from the University to prompt them to start the I-20 process at the time that the prospective student applies to Seton Hall.